JoshSV/Personal-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Josh Valchar is currently employed as an IT Consultant with IBM Services.
-He has a strong background in Financial Engineering and Software Development, and is eager to learn new technologies that will help his clients business succeed.
+Confessions of a Consultant is the personal website and blog of Josh Valchar - a Toronto based IT Consultant currently employed with IBM Services.
+Here one can find interesting articles and posts related to recent developments in the Consulting world, as well as resources for technical professionals interested in learning more about the soft-skills required to be a Consultant.